Vedantspit/FynVid/README.md

 ### ❤️ Likes & Comments

 - Real-time updates on likes and comments
-- **Kafka producers** trigger events for notifications when users interact with videos
+- **Kafka producers** trigger notification events when users interact with videos

 ### 🔔 Notifications